You Do Not Need to Quit Your Job to Pass This Exam

 If you are working full time and have 4 weeks before your exam, here is the plan that fits into 30 minutes a day with one weekend session.

-• Daily (30 min): 15 practice questions from one of the three topics, rotating daily.
+• Daily (30 min): 15 practice questions from one high-weight topic, rotating daily.
 Read full explanations for every question, right or wrong.

-• Daily (5 min of the 30): 2 math problems from the 6 core formulas.
+• Daily (5 min of the 30): 2 math problems from the core formula patterns.
 Rotate formulas daily.

 • Daily (30 min): 15 mixed practice questions from the five heaviest areas.
 Track accuracy by topic.